 How do I know what is going on?

 There are a few ways you can keep up with the activities at TVUUC:

-- Calendar: Also all activities occuring in our church are listed on our calendar page.
-This is an excellent way to see what is happening at a glance.
+- Calendar: Also all activities occurring in our church are listed on our calendar page.
+This is an excellent way to see all of what is happening at a glance.

 - On Facebook: You can like our facebook page or join our members and friends facebook group.

 - Instagram: Follow us @tvuuc

 - Your Order of Service: Take home your Order of Service on Sundays morning.
 It contains a week’s worth of events and announcements about what’s coming up next.

 |Our facility is wheelchair-accessible and several designated parking spots can be found close to the front entrance.|